vacp2p/rfc/content/docs/rfcs/51/README.md

 Assigning content topics to specific shards is up to app protocols, but the discovery of these shards is managed by Waku.

-These shards are managed in an array of $2^16$ shard clusters.
+Static shards are managed in shard clusters of 1024 shards per cluster.
-A shard cluster, in turn, contains 64 shards.
+Waku static sharding can manage $2^16$ shard clusters.
+Each shard cluster is identified by its index (between $0$ and $2^16-1$).

-A shard cluster is either globally available to all apps (like the default pubsub topic), specific for an app protocol, or reserved for automatic sharding (see next section).
+A specific shard cluster is either globally available to all apps (like the default pubsub topic), specific for an app protocol, or reserved for automatic sharding (see next section).

-In total, there are $2^16 * 64 = 4194304$ shards for which Waku manages discovery.
+> *Note:* This leads to $2^16 * 1024 = 2^26$ shards for which Waku manages discovery.

 App protocols can either choose to use global shards, or app specific shards.
 (In future versions of this document, automatic sharding, described in the next section, will become the default.)